matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 <br>

-3. Click on the three dots at the end of the row of your imported image and click on "Copy CID" (Content Identifier).
+3. Click on the three dots at the end of the row of your imported image and click on "Copy CID" (Content Identifier)

 <p align="center">
   <img src="/m3.png" alt="Copy CID">